MarkBiesheuvel/optimizely-labs/fx5/README.md

 1. Login to the Optimizely admin interface at [app.optimizely.com](https://app.optimizely.com/)
 1. Select the project that is called `Hands-on labs - Feature Experimentation`
 1. Click on the `Setting` item in the left-side menu
-1. Copy the `SDK Key` that's listed under `Development` and store it in a temporary note or document
+1. Copy the `SDK Key` that's listed under `Development`
     - For example: "UURF9FECB7wHtC2QSMMkS"
     - You can click the "Copy to clipboard" icon
+    - Store the value in a temporary note or document
 1. Search the flag you created in lab FX2 and click on that Flag
 1. Click on the `Variables` item in the left-side menu
 1. Click the plus icon to add a variable, choose `String`, and enter the following values: